2018 Dividend Tax Information

 Pursuant to the Internal Revenue Code of 1986, as amended, dividends declared by a real estate investment trust (REIT) during the last three months of a calendar year that are payable to stockholders of record on a specified date in such three month period, but which are actually paid during January of the following calendar year, are considered paid on December 31st of the calendar year in which the dividends were declared, to the extent of the REIT’s distributable earnings and profits.

-Issuers of corporate securities are required to complete Internal Revenue Service Form 8937 to report organizational actions, including reverse stock splits, that affect the basis of the securities involved in the organizational action.
-Stockholders are encouraged to review Form 8937 for the federal income tax treatment of the reverse stock split.
-The 2017 Two Harbors IRS Form 8937, Report of Organization Actions Affecting Basis of Securities, is provided below.
+Issuers of corporate securities are required to complete Internal Revenue Service Form 8937 to report organizational actions, including a merger that affects the basis of the securities involved in the organizational action.
+Stockholders are encouraged to review Form 8937 for the federal income tax treatment of the merger.
+The 2018 IRS Form 8937, Report of Organization Actions Affecting Basis of Securities, is provided under the “Investors” and “Dividend History” section of the Two Harbors website.

 Consult Your Tax Advisor